getbouncer/apidocs/card-scan/android-integration-guide/android-card-support.md

 | MasterCard | 676774 - 676774 | 16 - 19 | 3 |
 | Visa | 400000 - 499999 | 16 - 19 | 3 |

-## Suport New Cards
+## Supporting New Cards

 You may need to support cards which do not come bundled with the CardScan SDK by default, this can be done with the addition of a Custom Issuer.

 ### Issuer Data

-Issuer-related data is stored in a static class that can be found in [Github](https://https://github.com/getbouncer/cardscan-android/blob/master/scan-payment/src/main/java/com/getbouncer/scan/payment/card/PaymentCardUtils.kt)
+Issuer-related data is stored in a static list found in [Github](https://https://github.com/getbouncer/cardscan-android/blob/master/scan-payment/src/main/java/com/getbouncer/scan/payment/card/PaymentCardUtils.kt)

 ### Adding New Issuer Data